Table of Contents

 1. The first is recovery or bouncing back to a baseline level of functioning before the stressful or traumatic event.

 2. Sustainability follows recovery, defined as continued interest in leading a meaningful life.

 3. Finally, post-traumatic growth manifests in finding more purpose in life than before the event, enabling people to re-assess their goals and priorities, create stronger relationships, and appreciate life.

 It dispels the common assumption that resilience is about “mental toughness” or remaining unaffected.
 Instead, the research emphasises that resilient people also experience the same feelings and emotions as everyone else during difficult times.
 Schetter and Dolbier (2011) further highlight the fundamental role of relationships and social connectedness and seek support when needed.

 How we define resilience

-When asked, “what is resilience?” we define resiliency as the ability to adapt mentally, emotionally and socially.
+When asked, “what is resilience?” we define resiliency as the ability to positively adapt to change mentally, emotionally and socially.
 While the definition of “bouncing back” helps therapy, resilience is as much about bouncing forward in everyday life as it is bouncing back.
 For us, Psychology focuses on resilience as reactive – bouncing back from adversity, as opposed to focusing on creating the conditions that enable everyone to thrive.
 That’s true resilience.

 A person’s capacity for resilience is rooted in a combination of factors: